Andreavisi1/Eyes_on_Guns_w_YOLO/README.md

 |--- No_Gun/
 ```

+If you'd like to follow the steps to train a new model, please run the "train.ipynb" file (including the unzipping section!)

 ### Extract Frames and Convert Labels

 Run the script to extract frames from videos and convert labels to YOLO format: